 Track future cash flow.

-Starting with a business plan will keep you and your team organized and provide more opportunities for business loans or other outside investment.
+Starting with a business plan will keep you and your team organized and provide more opportunities for business loans or other outside investments.

 In such a heavily regulated industry, it’s critical to obtain all proper licenses and permits prior to opening.